 In addition to monthly premiums which are deducted from your pay, other costs should be considered when choosing a medical plan, such as:

+Compare the per-visit costs of some in-network benefits for PEBB's medical plans.
 Note: Some copays and coinsurance do not apply until after you've paid your annual deductible.
-Call your plan directly for more information on specific benefits, including preauthorization requirements and exclusions.

 Disclaimer: The information on this page does not substitute for official plan documents.
 If there is a conflict between the information on this site and an official plan document, the official plan document will govern.
 Refer to the Benefits Forms & Publications page.